Do I need to contact King's to confirm my offer?

 I'm an international student; when will I receive my CAS?

 During this period you may experience a delay with obtaining your CAS.
-Please bear in mind that Admissions are working hard to process applications within our standard time frames, and will update you via King's Apply in the first instance.
+Please bear in mind that Admissions are working hard to process applications within our standard time frames, and will update you via King's Apply in the first instance; Read our article I'm a prospective applicant, how do I request a CAS? for further guidance.

 Setting up your IT & email account